Mouadabdelghafouraitali/CoronaVirus-Tracker-WearOS/README.md

 # A COVID-19 App for Wear OS devices ⌚

-Just a simple covid-19 app that shows the current information about the coronavirus statistic, such as the total cases, deaths, recovered and the active cases in global level or by country
+Just a simple COVID-19 app that shows the current information about the coronavirus statistic, such as the total cases, deaths, recovered, and the active cases at the global level or by country

 ## Demonstration Video :